TheDanielDoyle/HostFilters/Readme.md

 You can register host filters using the provided __AddHostFilters()__ method, with its overloads, or use your own Dependency Injection container to match up IHostFilter and concrete types.

-__AddHostFilters__ is an extension available for IServiceProvider, which overloads to accomodate each need.
+__AddHostFilters__ is an extension available for IServiceProvider, with overloads to accomodate each need.
 See below.

 ````csharp
 public void ConfigureServices(IServiceCollection services)